 Growing up in California I never expected to love winter as much as I do now.
 I’ve always enjoyed the snow, but I had never sought it out until we moved to Amsterdam.
 Now when we plan our yearly travels I always have at least one winter destination in mind.
 I love the way snow transforms a city or makes certain colors pop (I always picture the pastel towns in Romania or ‘blue hour’, the time just before sunset in Finland).
-I’m so inspired by the colors in winter, and our trip to Svalbard was the perfect trip to create a new set of photography presets!
+I’m so inspired by the colors in winter, and our trip to Svalbard a couple years back is what inspired me to create this creamy set of photography presets.
 Introducing: the Winter Collection.

 If you aren’t sure what presets are, they’re basically 1-click filters you can apply on your photos to achieve a certain ‘look’.
 If you’ve ever used VSCO on your phone, the Lightroom app (which is what presets are designed for) is very similar, with added editing capabilities.
 You can learn more about presets, watch a tutorial video for desktop, and read our FAQs here.
 All the photos you see on our blog and instagram are edited with the same presets you see in our shop!
 The Winter Collection, like all of our preset collections, is available both for the desktop version of Lightroom and the free Lightroom mobile app.

 View before/after examples of all images shown here in the Winter Collection product pages.
 Desktop Presets | Mobile Presets